masalinas/poc-iam-business-php/README.md

 ###< Keycloak ###
 ```

-## Create Entity, Repository and Controller for your mock model
+## Create Entities, Repositories or Controllers for your mock domain model

 Create a Product entity